 Patient data for research

-In order to implement and evaluate the cancer strategy, and make progress in improving outcomes for cancer patients, we must have access to comprehensive and good-quality datasets.
+In order to implement and evaluate the cancer strategy, and make progress in improving outcomes for cancer patients, we need access to comprehensive and good-quality datasets.
 Although we collect a large amount of data on cancer, many datasets have issues with completeness and do not fulfil their potential.

-Research UK holds a number of active grants which directly rely on access to datasets and data linkages.
+Cancer Research UK has funded researchers whose work directly relies on access to datasets and data linkages.
 We also have internal statistical analysis and evaluation teams.
 High quality data, and timely access to it, is important if we are to make progress in improving cancer outcomes.

 EU General Data Protection Regulation